-- 7. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
+7. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.

-O This topic was not covered. - 8.
-Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, and older adults?
+8. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, and older adults?